Big Cabin Man Sentenced to 235 Months in Prison for Sexually Abusing and Strangling a Former Dating Partner

 A Big Cabin man was sentenced Tuesday for sexually assaulting and strangling a former dating partner, announced U.S. Attorney Clint Johnson.

-U.S. District Judge Gina M. Groh sentenced Christopher Michael Guinn, 23, to 240 months in federal prison followed by five years of supervised release.
+U.S. District Judge Gina M. Groh sentenced Christopher Michael Guinn, 23, to 235 months in federal prison followed by five years of supervised release.
+Upon release, Guinn will also be required to register as a sex offender.

 In January, a jury convicted Guinn for aggravated sexual abuse by force and threat in Indian Country and for assault of an intimate/dating partner by strangling and attempting to strangle in Indian Country.